Euro 2024 - Romania 3-0 Ukraine: Nicolae Stanciu scores goal of the tournament contender in thumping victory

 Lunin had looked to play out from the back - and the Ukraine No 1 was again culpable for Romania's second when he allowed Razvan Marin's speculative shot to veer underneath his body (53) not long after the interval.

-Four minutes later, Romania killed off the contest with a third as Man turned provider for Denis Dragus to convert from close range, played just onside by the outstretched boot of Artem Dovbyk.
+Four minutes later, Romania killed off the contest with a third as Dennis Man crossed for Denis Dragus to convert from close range, played just onside by the outstretched boot of Artem Dovbyk.

 It meant Romania scored three goals in a European Championship game for the first time since June 2000 in their infamous 3-2 victory over England - their only previous win at a Euros finals.